-- 2.23 Deck/Patio Cover Approval is required for any type of solid deck cover.
-(For Pergolas, reference section 2.35) Deck/Patio Covers must be maintained to include necessary repairs, staining, painting, etc. Considerations shall include, but not be limited to, the following criteria: - A. Materials shall match the existing house (i.e., painting, staining, siding, roofing, etc.) - B. Plan shall denote dimensions and distances from property lines.
-Side yard applications will be considered on a case-by-case basis - C. Shall include full side and rear elevations
+- 2.23 Deck Cover/Pergolas Approval is required for any type of deck cover.
+Deck Covers/Pergolas must be maintained to include necessary repairs, staining, painting, etc. Considerations will include, but may not be limited to, the following criteria: - A. Materials shall match existing house (i.e., painting, staining, siding, roofing, etc.)

-- D. Minimum roof pitch is 3:12 (for every (12" of run, roof must rise three inches) but should match existing pitch as close as possible; plan must show how rooflines integrate between the house and cover - E. HRCA approval and a Douglas County building permit is required for all applications before work commences (add) - 2.24 Disability Accessibility Approval is required for both temporary and permanent structures.
-Such items shall include, but not be limited to, ramps, railings, landings, lifts, and hard surface (paving) alterations.
-Considerations shall include, but not be limited to, integration into the landscape and if the improvement is complementary to the home including materials, colors and screening. - 2.25 Dog Runs/Dog Houses Approval is required.
-Dog Runs/Dog Houses must be maintained at all times to include timely cleanup/removal of dog waste and elimination of odors. - A. Dog runs must: - 1. abut the house - 2. be located in "rear" or "side" yard - 3. have an appropriate ground cover (i.e.- rock, mulch, etc.) - B. Considerations shall include, but not limited to: - 1. proximity to neighbors' windows and primary outdoor living areas - 2. adequate visual screening relating to adjacent properties - 3. type of cover, if requested
+- B. Plan shall denote dimensions and distances from property lines.
+Side yard applications will be considered on a case-by-case basis - C. Plan shall include full side and rear elevations - D. Minimum roof pitch is 3:12 (for every (12" of area) foot of run, roof must rise three inches) but should match existing pitch as close as possible; plan must show how rooflines integrate between the house and cover - E. Applications for approval must be received prior to Douglas County Permit approval - 2.24 Disability Accessibility Approval is required for both temporary and permanent structures.
+Such items shall include, but may not be limited to, ramps, railings, landings, lifts, and hard surface (paving) alterations.
+Considerations will include, but may not be limited to, integration into the landscape and if the improvement is complementary to the home including materials, colors and screening. - 2.25 Dog Runs/Dog Houses Approval is required.
+Dog Runs/Dog Houses must be maintained at all times to include timely cleanup/removal of dog waste and elimination of odors. - A. Dog runs must: - 1. abut the house - 2. be located in "rear" or "side" yard - 3. have appropriate ground cover (i.e.- rock, mulch, etc.) - B. Considerations will include, but may not be limited to: - 1. proximity to neighbors' windows and principal outdoor living areas - 2. adequate visual screening relating to adjacent properties - 3. type of cover, if requested